Marlowe (1969 film): Plot

 Los Angeles private eye Philip Marlowe has been hired by Orfamay Quest, a young woman from Kansas, to find her brother, Orrin.
 Marlowe searches Orrin's former hotel room and interviews the shady hotel guest, Grant Hicks, he finds there.
 Returning downstairs he comes across the dead body of desk clerk, Haven Clausen, killed with an ice pick.
 Soon afterwards Hicks phones Marlowe to hire him to hold onto something for a day or two.
 When Marlowe gets to his location he finds Hicks dead with an ice pick buried in his neck.
 A masked, armed woman comes up behind Marlowe and knocks him out and flees.
 When he recovers, Marlowe searches the room and finds a claim ticket for a roll of photographs.
 He tells some of what happened to the police, but keeps the most important information to himself.
 Marlowe recalls that years earlier a crime gang in Brooklyn led by mobster Sonny Steelgrave had perfected a technique for killing its enemies with an ice pick, but they agree the connection is tenuous.

 Marlowe tracks down the masked woman.
 She is television star Mavis Wald, and the photos are of her in a passionate rendezvous with the mobster boss Steelgrave, who has moved his operation west.
 Marlowe realizes that the murders stemmed from an initial attempt at blackmail.
 Marlowe calls on Wald, and while waiting to speak to her meets Wald’s friend, exotic dancer Dolores Gonzales.
 In private, Marlowe tells Wald his suspicion that she was at the hotel where Hicks was killed to pay him off, in return for the photos.
 He offers Wald his help, but she rejects it.
 Steelgrave makes several attempts to assault, scare or buy Marlowe off the case but they are all unsuccessful, resulting only in the death of an erudite Steelgrave henchman.

 Orfamay tells Marlowe her brother is staying at the clinic of Dr. Vincent Lagardie, a connection Marlowe already knew of.
 He contacts an executive from Wald's hit TV show and secures a contract to work in her best interest.
 Marlowe questions Wald again, and from what he learns is able to clear her and Steelgrave of the murders.
 Marlowe then goes to the clinic and confronts the doctor, who tranquilizes him with a drugged cigarette but otherwise does not harm him.
 Marlowe comes to during the night and, still groggy, searches the clinic.
-He hears gunshots and stumbles upon the dying Orrin, who has just enough strength to stab Marlowe with an ice pick, however not seriously.
+He hears gunshots and stumbles upon the dying Orrin, who has just enough strength to stab Marlowe with an ice pick, although not seriously.
 Marlowe finds a photograph that reveals that Orfamay, Orrin and Wald are siblings.
 This makes Marlowe certain that Orrin was the blackmailer, who later killed Clausen and Hicks because they knew details of the blackmail scheme.
 Marlowe gets his wound tended to by Dolores.
 Now closely connected to another death, Marlowe is only able to keep the police at bay with a promise to solve the cases.